-85. Section 42 of Part III of the Third Schedule to the Companies (Winding Up and Miscellaneous Provisions) Ordinance requires accountants' reports to either indicate by way of note any adjustments as respects the figures of any profits or losses or assets and liabilities dealt with by the report which appear to the persons making the report necessary or shall make those adjustments and indicate that adjustments have been made.
-The Listing Rules/GEM Rules also require that the reporting accountants state in their report that the Historical Financial Information is stated after making such adjustments to Historical Financial Information no adjustments to Historical Financial Statements have been made.
+84. Section 42 of Part III of the Third Schedule to the Companies (Winding Up and Miscellaneous Provisions) Ordinance requires accountants' reports to either indicate by way of note any adjustments as respects the figures of any profits or losses or assets and liabilities dealt with by the report which appear to the persons making the report necessary or shall make those adjustments and indicate that adjustments have been made.
+The Listing Rules/GEM Rules also require that the reporting accountants state in their report that the Historical Financial Information is stated after making such adjustments to the Historical Financial Statements as were considered necessary or, alternatively, that in preparing the Historical Financial Information no adjustments to the Historical Financial Statements have been made.
 More guidance on adjustments is set out in Appendix 2 to this HKSIR.